Kakazablone/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u - Move all files beginning with an uppercase to u rm -f *~ - Remove all files that end in ~ inside the current dir. mkdir -p welcome/to/school - creates the three directories welcome wlecome to and welcome to school
+mv [[:upper:]]* /tmp/u - Move all files beginning with an uppercase to u rm -f *~ - Remove all files that end in ~ inside the current dir. mkdir -p welcome/to/school - creates the three directories welcome wlecome to and welcome to school ls -xamp - lists all the files and directories of the current directory, separated by commas